amccaugh/phidl/README.md

  - `Device.annotate()` is now being replaced with `Device.label()` to be more consistent with GDS naming conventions.  `Device.annotate()` will still work but will issue a warning.

 ### Bugfixes
+ - Made compatible with gdspy >= 1.2
- - Gave several unnamed phidl.geometry objects proper names
+ - Specified names for phidl.geometry objects

 ## 0.7.1